 #3.
 The puppy is paid for in full by cash/email money transfer or direct deposit before I do tails

 which is within 48 hours of the last puppy being born.
-I do send pictures via email and I do
+I would send pictures via email of the puppies

 #4.
 The puppy would be priced at a higher price of $2000 for Tri's and $2500 for merles,

-for the inconvenience and risk of me being stuck with a puppy with a long tail and would still
+excellent quality.
+It covers the risk of me being stuck with a puppy with a long tail and would still

 be sold on the same non breeding contract as other pet puppies.
-The extra cost also goes
+Breeding is NEVER EVER an

 towards me doing everything in my training ability to mould the puppies personality to what